RichBurman/Project-1/README.md

 # Manchester United Supporters Away Travel Club

 The Manchester United Supporters Away Travel Club website is for Manchester United supporters looking for travel to football matches to see Manchester United.
 The website allows supporters to discover what travel options are available for future football matches and sign up to the club.
+It allows supporters with match tickets from Manchester United football matches to have access to a travel club which provides first class travel to Manchester United football matches throughout England and Europe.

 Users of the website can find out about the luxury coach that will transport supporters to the games, what facilitles are on the coach, what games coming up that they can look to book the coach for and a sign up form.
 The site is targetting Manchester United football supporters who are wanting an exciting mode of transport to football matches throughout Europe.